mrarejimmyz/Fun_Bot/USER_MANUAL.md

-# Pump.fun Trading Bot - User Manual
+# fun Trading Bot - User Manual

 ## Introduction

-The Pump.fun Trading Bot is an automated trading system designed to monitor the pump.fun platform for new token launches, analyze trading opportunities, and execute trades with robust risk management.
+The fun Trading Bot is an automated trading system designed to monitor the fun platform for new token launches, analyze trading opportunities, and execute trades with robust risk management.
 This user manual provides detailed instructions on how to set up, configure, and operate the bot.

 ## Table of Contents